Toilet training is rarely a smooth, mess-free process.

 - Some children will hold onto a poo all day and go the moment you put them in a night nappy.
 If this is your child, try involving them in the process of tipping the poo out into the toilet.
 Tell them poo belongs in the toilet and praise them for any involvement in the process.

-- If your child will only poo when wearing a nappy you could still sit them on the toilet to do the poo – but letting them keep the nappy on.
+- If your child will only poo when wearing a nappy you could still sit them on the toilet to do the poo – but let them keep the nappy on.

 - Some children are scared of falling in the toilet.
 Make them feel secure by buying a seat insert and footstool.